FelixKnapp/OS/README.md

 # OS
 Operating System Knapp OS
- - Includes an unfinished bootloader and no kenrnel
+ - Includes an unfinished bootloader and no kernel